It seems as though many people are getting married irresponsibly these days.

 Being self-aware allows you to define the emotion you feel, then step back and see things from an objective viewpoint.

 This hands you the key to being the driver of your life and not the one traveling in the back seat.

 - What is it about this situation that makes me feel happy/angry/sad, etc.

 - Are my actions a reflection of what I have seen within my family and society?

-- What makes me like one thing and not the other?
+- What makes me like one thing but not the other?

-Although it’s easier to ignore such reflection and only focus on the butterflies in your stomach (who has time to philosophize?!).
-But if you do not know who you are or understand your shortcomings, your frustrations, and the source of your reactions to certain situations, how you would know who will make you happy, inshallah?
+But if you do not know who you are or understand your shortcomings, your frustrations, and the source of your reactions to certain situations, how would you know who will make you happy, inshallah?